 How to Get From Athens To Mykonos

-To get from Athens to Mykonos, you can use either a flight (40 minutes), a fast ferry (2 hours and 10 minutes) or a slow ferry (5 hours).
-You can take the ferry either from Rafina Port (35kms away from Athens Center) or from Piraeus Port (14 kms from Athens Center).
+There are three ways to get from Athens to Mykonos: you can use either a flight (40 minutes), a fast ferry (2 hours and 10 minutes) or a slow ferry (5 hours).
+You can take the ferry either from Rafina Port (35kms away from Athens Center) or from Piraeus Port (14 km from Athens Center).

--Get from Athens to Mykonos by a ferry departing from Piraeus Port or Rafina Port:
+-How to Get from Athens to Mykonos by a ferry departing from Piraeus Port or Rafina Port

 To reach Piraeus, you can take the metro line 1 (green line) which crosses the city of Athens, and you should stop at the final destination.
 If you arrive at the Athens airport, take the X96 Bus.
 It departs every 20’ from the airport bus station, and it takes about 70’ to reach the port.
 If you take a taxi from the airport to the harbor it should cost you about 35 euros.
 Otherwise, if you get the taxi from any other part of Athens, it should cost you about 15-20 euros.